 Set in a Neo-Gothic building, the famous restaurant has been around for over 130 years and is the symbol of the Old Town.

 I enjoyed the Moldavian stew, but there is plenty of traditional Romanian food on the menu.
-But definitely order their draught beer (the restaurant means “beer cart”).
+Make sure to order their draught beer (the restaurant means “beer cart”).

 If you are in Bucharest between June and October, you might want to catch a water show on the weekend at the Fontänen von Bukarest (Bucharest Fountain).